← Field Notes Field Notes

 Approximate fee ranges by project type in Metro Vancouver

-Anonymous Architecture is registered with the AIBC and serves clients across Vancouver, the North Shore, and the Lower Mainland.
-We offer custom homes, infill development, renovation and adaptive re-use, and multi-family projects across BC and Western Canada.
+Anonymous Architecture is registered with the AIBC and serves clients across Vancouver, the North Shore, the Lower Mainland, as well as Vancouver Island.
 For the Calgary and Alberta equivalent of this post, see What Does an Architect Cost in Calgary?
-If you are starting a project and want an easy and frank conversation about scope, fees, and what to expect, get in touch.
+To discuss a project, get in touch.